faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 ![](screenshots/hopper_32bit.png)

-The we click Next, and then OK.
+Then we click Next, and then OK.

 After a moment, the file will be processed.
 Then we can select _Navigate -> Go To Address or Symbol_ and provide the address `_gpusGenerateCrashLog`  Note, we have a leading underscore.
 The C compiler puts that in automatically before generating the object file.
 Historically it was done that way so that hand written assembly code would not conflict with C programming language symbols during linking\index{linker!underscore policy}.